Stevoisiak/JavaFX-Online-Chess/README.md

 * Queens, Rooks, and Bishops can move past occupied spaces
 * GameBoard can be interacted with before client-server connection is established

+## Edge Cases

+* If the client cannot find a server (ie: client started before server), chatbox displays "Error: Failed to connect to server"
+* Players cannot capture their own pieces.
+Clicking on a piece of the same color will update the currently selected piece

 ## Future plans

 * When a piece is selected, hightlight spaces it can move to
 * Implement check, checkmate, & stalemate
+* Add ability to surrender
+* Option to start a new game without closing connection
+* Update licensing so project can be made public on GitHub

 ## TODO list
 * Piece movement